cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 * _Compile Mindcode_ action: clipboard contains mlog instructions which can be pasted into a processor on the processor configuration screen, by using **Edit/Import from clipboard** command.
-* _Compile schema_ action: clipboard contains schematics encoded into mindustry compatible string, which can be pasted as new schematics on the Schematics screen, by using **Import schematics/Import from clipboard** command.
+* _Compile schema_ action: clipboard contains schematic encoded into mindustry compatible string, which can be pasted as new schematics on the Schematics screen, by using **Import schematics/Import from clipboard** command.

 ## Compiler options